sibvisions/visionx.reactUI.deliveryService/README.md

 (This is necessary for themes and color-schemes and other resources)
 - Run your init command with `npm run init`

-## Live Configuration
+## Live testing/running
 - Run the application via `npm start`
-- en you are running this project live via npm, you'll need to pass some additional URL parameters.
-Here is an example URL to connect to the "DeliveryService" application: http://localhost:3000/?appName=DeliveryService&baseUrl=http://localhost:80/services/mobile#
+- You are running this project live via npm and you'll need to pass some additional URL parameters.
+Here is an example URL to connect to the "DeliveryService" application: http://localhost:3000/?appName=DeliveryService&baseUrl=http://localhost:80/services/mobile# (CORS is enabled by default, so different URLs are no problem with VisionX)

 ## Building & Integrating
 - **After** you've run the init command mentioned earlier to copy the resorces, run your build command to built your react application.